Incremental tasks

 }

-If for some reason the task is executed non-incrementally, for example by running with --rerun-tasks, all files are reported as ADDED, irrespective of the previous state.
-In this case, Gradle automatically removes the previous outputs, so the incremental task only needs to process the given files.
+If, for some reason, the task is executed non-incrementally (by running with --rerun-tasks, for example), all files are reported as ADDED, irrespective of the previous state.
+In this case, Gradle automatically removes the previous outputs, so the incremental task must only process the given files.

-For a simple transformer task like the above example, the task action simply needs to generate output files for any out-of-date inputs and delete output files for any removed inputs.
+For a simple transformer task like the above example, the task action must generate output files for any out-of-date inputs and delete output files for any removed inputs.

 A task may only contain a single incremental task action.